enthought/traits/docs/source/traits_user_manual/intro.rst

 programmers' ability to understand code, during both concurrent development and maintenance.

-The Traits |version| package works with versions 2.7 and 3.4 and later of Python.
+The Traits |version| package works with versions 3.5 and later of Python.
 It is similar in some ways to the Python property language feature.
 Standard Python properties provide the similar capabilities to the Traits package, but with more work on the part of the programmer.